yoeran/e-missions.nl/src/pages/en/digital-etiquette.md

   S﻿croll down to start your Digital Etiquette session.
 body_main_text: >-
   Digital etiquette is the electronic standard of conduct.
-It is often also referred to at Netiquette and usually deals with a set of online behavioural rules users of digital devices should adhere to, very much like social etiquettes in daily life.
+It is often also referred to as Netiquette and usually deals with a set of online behavioural rules users of digital devices should adhere to, very much like social etiquettes in daily life.
 E-missions proposes an addition to the set of Digital Etiquette rules in the form of etiquettes from the perspective of